roryprimrose/roryprimrose.github.io/_posts/2010-07-17-creating-proxies-with-realproxy.md

 date: 2010-07-17 19:53:24 +10:00
 ---

 I first came across the RealProxy class three years ago when trying to figure out better ways of handling WCF client proxies (correct connection disposal, reusing faulted channels etc).
-I was intrigued about how ChannelFactory<T> could return an instance of a service contract that had the implementation of a WCF client for an interface definition it knows nothing about.
+I was intrigued about how ChannelFactory&lt;T&gt; could return an instance of a service contract that had the implementation of a WCF client for an interface definition it knows nothing about.

 With a decent amount of Reflector surfing I followed the rabbit hole down to the usage of RealProxy.
 In my opinion this has to be one of the most interesting classes in the CLR.
 I finally founds some time to post some information about this amazing class.